Victory over Japan Day (China): Celebration meetings

-Since 2015, the format of the commemorative meeting has been changed to a large-scale military and civilian celebration held in Tiananmen Square.
+On 3 September 2015, China held a military parade to mark the 70th anniversary of the victory over Japan, changing the format of the commemorative meeting to a large-scale military and civilian celebration held in Tiananmen Square.
 Except for the absence of a mass parade, its specifications are comparable to the military parade on National Day of the People's Republic of China.
-On June 24, 2025, the State Council Information Office held a press conference and confirmed that the military parade would be held on September 3, 2025, which initially laid the foundation for the similar practice of holding the military parade on Victory Day and the National Day military parade every ten years.
+On 24 June 2025, the State Council Information Office held a press conference and confirmed that the military parade would be held on September 3, 2025, which initially laid the foundation for the similar practice of holding the military parade on Victory Day and the National Day military parade every ten years.
+The second parade was held on 3 September 2025.

 Holiday

-Although the commemoration day is a statutory holiday in mainland China, it is not generally a public holiday.
-This has not changed since the State Council promulgated the " Regulations on Holidays for National Festivals and Memorial Days " on December 23, 1949.
+Although the commemoration day is a statutory holiday in mainland China, it is not a public holiday.
+This has not changed since the State Council promulgated the Regulations on Holidays for National Festivals and Memorial Days on 23 December 1949.
 For this reason, there have been proposals to make the day a national statutory holiday.
-However, as of October 26, 2025, except for a few special cases (such as the 70th anniversary), most of the time, even if the tenth day of the month is celebrated, it is not necessarily a holiday.
+However, as of 26 October 2025, except for a few special cases (such as the 70th anniversary), most of the time, even if the tenth day of the month is celebrated, it is not necessarily a holiday.

 Other

-The Jiusan Society, one of the non-oppositional "democratic parties" of China, was founded on September 3, 1945.
-At that time, there was a “Democratic Science Symposium” in Chongqing, which was organized by many democratic figures outside the Kuomintang and the Communist Party.
+The Jiusan Society, one of the non-oppositional democratic parties of China, was founded on September 3, 1945.
+At that time, there was a "Democratic Science Symposium" in Chongqing, which was organized by many democratic figures outside the Kuomintang and the Communist Party.
 They held an expanded symposium on the day when the Kuomintang announced the national celebration.
 On the same day, they decided to name the organization after September 3, and the Jiusan Society got its name from this day.
 Therefore, the anniversary of the victory is also the anniversary of the founding of the Jiusan Society.